-The Mexican Cartels Are Literally Killing the Free Press
+Mexican Journalists Risk Death to Tell the Truth

 Yeah — writing about the Sinaloa Cartel while living and working in Culiacan requires a kind of courage that is almost incomprehensible.
 He had been threatened with death, his offices attacked with grenades.

 But he wouldn’t stop.
-“To die, he said, “would be to quit writing.”
+“To die,” he said, “would be to quit writing.”

 That Monday morning in May, Valdez got into his car and was only a block from the Riodoce office when gunmen stopped his car and shot him twelve times.
 Valdez was fifty years old.